dishaSharma31/LCD-Display-/README.md

-# LCD-Display-
+# Locust Attack Repellant-
-Made Arduino based LCD Display Project for Information display, using TinkerCad Software.
+Made a Locust Attack Repellant software Project using IOT, focusing on new technique of protecting fields from Locust insects. - Tinkercad